-The Relationship Between Alcohol and Crime
+The Relationship Between Alcohol And Crime

-Intoxication as a Crime
+Intoxication As A Crime

-Minor in possession (MIP)
+Minor In Possession (MIP)

 Alcohol can negatively impact developing brains, leading to lifelong problems.
-Also, children and teenagers do not have the mental, emotional, or physical maturity to handle intoxication or its effects.
+Children and teenagers do not have the mental, emotional, or physical maturity to handle intoxication or its effects.
 For this reason, the legal drinking age across most of the United States is 21 (other than a few jurisdictions where it is 18), and it is a crime for anyone younger than this to possess alcohol.
 MIP offenses are especially common in college towns.

 Intoxication can make an individual loud, aggressive, belligerent, and disruptive.
 This can seriously disturb others and put them in danger.
-In order to limit damage, most jurisdictions want to limit alcohol use to designated areas, such as restaurants, bars, and homes.
+In order to limit damage, most jurisdictions want to limit alcohol use to designated areas like restaurants, bars, and homes.
 They therefore make it illegal to be visibly intoxicated in public places.
 Public intoxication is often problematic to prove from a legal perspective, and many jurisdictions use this crime primarily to remove belligerent drunks from public places and sequester them in a jail cell until they sober up.

-Crimes Commonly Associated with Alcohol Abuse
+Crimes Commonly Associated With Alcohol Abuse

 Alcohol severely impairs an intoxicated person’s judgment, causing them to take risks and commit actions that they never would have otherwise.
-It also makes them more likely to be talked into something that they otherwise wouldn’t.
+It also makes them more likely to be talked into something that they otherwise wouldn’t be.
 Alcohol also makes many people belligerent, angry, and prone to violence.
 These effects are often magnified when other intoxicated people are present, who often egg each other on or antagonize each other.
 This combination of factors makes it more likely that crimes will be committed.
-However, in no way does alcohol excuse illegal behavior, it just makes it more likely.
+However, in no way does alcohol excuse illegal behavior; it just makes it more likely.
 Some of the most common crimes that are more likely to happen under the context of alcohol include:

 An assault is either a threat of attack backed up by the ability to follow through with the attack or a physical or verbal attack.
 Perhaps no crime is more associated with alcohol than assault.
 Alcohol increases anger levels and irritability, making it more likely that individuals will want to commit violence against someone else.
 Alcohol also reduces impulse control, making it more likely that an intoxicated individual will follow through.
 Studies have shown that between 25 and 50% of assaults involve alcohol.

-Intimate partner violence (IPV)
+Intimate Partner Violence (IPV)

 Intimate partner violence, also known as domestic violence, is behavior within an intimate relationship that causes physical, emotional, mental, or sexual harm to someone else in the relationship.
 The same factors that cause alcohol use to increase the likelihood of assault also come into play with intimate partner violence.
 Numerous studies have shown that there is an especially close relationship between alcohol abuse and intimate partner violence.
 A very high percentage of perpetrators of intimate partner violence have alcohol dependence or abuse issues in general.
 The level of alcohol abuse by the perpetrator also correlates with the frequency, severity, and timing of the abuse.
-Many perpetrators of intimate partner violence use alcohol as an excuse or justification for their actions, and promise their victims that their violence was the result of alcohol and not their own actions.
+Many perpetrators of intimate partner violence use alcohol as an excuse or justification for their actions and promise their victims that their violence was the result of alcohol and not their own actions.
 It is common for them to falsely promise that the abuse won’t happen again.

 Alcohol abuse leads to child abuse in a number of ways.
 As is the case with assault and intimate partner violence, alcohol abuse makes it more likely that an individual will commit acts of child abuse.
 Roughly 40% of child abusers admit to being under the influence of alcohol at the time of the abuse.
-Alcohol abuse also distracts parents from their children, and causes them to ignore and neglect them.
-The high costs of sustaining an alcohol addiction combined with the professional damage such as job loss that alcoholism can cause also lead to neglect.
+Alcohol abuse also distracts parents from their children and causes them to ignore and neglect them.
+The high costs of sustaining an alcohol addiction combined with the professional damage, such as job loss, that alcoholism can cause also lead to neglect.
 Parents distracted by alcoholism issues also leave their children at risk of being abused by others.
 In particular, there is a strong connection between child sexual abuse by non-family members (and by family members) and alcoholic parents.

 No substance is involved in more homicides than alcohol.
 Roughly 40% of convicted murderers were under the influence of alcohol when they took someone else’s life.
 Not only does alcohol make it more likely that an individual will commit violent acts, it also escalates the severity of those acts.
 A person who may have stopped an incident at aggravated assault while sober may continue the assault until it progresses to murder while drunk.
-Alcohol also increases carelessness and distraction, leading to negligent homicide, where a person accidentally kills another through their action or inaction.
+Alcohol also increases carelessness and distraction, leading to negligent homicide; this is when a person accidentally kills another through their action or inaction.
 Homicide carries the most severe penalties of any crime in most jurisdictions, including the death penalty.

-Crimes That Commonly Lead to Alcoholism
+Crimes That Commonly Lead To Alcoholism

 - Child abuse and neglect